yezholov/programming-languages-project-materials/project_materials/Project Specification.md

 ## Dos and don'ts

 You need to:
-* Handle `SQL` syntax errors such as `SELECT / 5 FROM math;` or `SELECT "no matching quotes string' FROM strings;` or `SELECT name WHERE age > 25` (no `FROM` clause).
 * Use our starting project code.
 You can, however, change the file hierarchy to your liking.
 * Comment (document) your code to explain what the code does and how or why you did something.
-* Put your index number in the `Cargo.toml` file instead of `programming_languages_project_your_index_number`.
+* Put your name and surname in the `Cargo.toml` file instead of `programming_languages_project_name_surname`.
 Also, in the `authors` list, put your academic email.
 * Contact us if you think we forgot something, made a mistake, or have a question.

 You don't need to:
 * Semantically check the parsed expressions, meaning you don't need to check for types of columns in clauses (`SELECT name FROM users WHERE name = 5;` is completely okay) and you don't need to check for mathematical errors such as dividing by zero.
 This is because, in a real database, this step is done only after parsing.
 * Implement floating point numbers.
 * Use `git`, but we will be thankful if you do.
-* Use Rust's iterators and functional paradigm but it is recommended.
+* Use Rust's functional paradigm but it is recommended.
 This topic will be covered in one of our lab work classes.

 ## Grading

 You can get up to 40 points on the project, and they are divided into five sections that follow the project structure:
-* Tokenizer – implementing the tokenizer gets you up to 10 points.
+* Tokenizer – implementing the tokenizer gets you up to 6 points.
 * Pratt expression parser – implementing the Pratt parsing technique for expressions gets you up to 10 points (requires a functioning tokenizer).
-* `SQL` parser – implementing the `SQL` parser gets you up to 15 points (requires a functioning Pratt parser).
+* `SQL` parser – implementing the `SQL` parser gets you up to 13 points (requires a functioning Pratt parser).
-* Error handling – implementing correct error handling gets you up to 3 points.
+* Error handling – implementing correct error handling gets you up to 10 points.
-* CLI – implementing a CLI for the application gets you up to 2 points.
+* CLI – implementing a CLI for the application gets you up to 1 point.

 Note: Points are given based on error resistance of the components and how correct are their outputs.